wn-doolittle/caliper-spec/caliper.md

 ### 4.5 Endpoint

-A Caliper endpoint MUST at a minimum be capable of communicating with a [Sensor](#sensor) via the conventional HTTP POST request method; current Caliper certification tests require that the endpoint receive data from the IMS Global certification suite using this form of transport.
+A Caliper endpoint MUST at a minimum be capable of communicating with a [Sensor](#sensor) via the conventional HTTP POST request method; current Caliper certification tests require that the endpoint receive data from the IMS certification suite using this form of transport.
 Caliper endpoints MAY use other methods to receive data from sensors.

 For transport and security and authentication, Caliper sensors SHOULD: